 We worked with Hyatt’s team focused on operations during the pandemic, complimented by Hyatt’s collaboration with medical experts from Cleveland Clinic and other trusted industry advisors to fine-tune reopening and operating procedures.
 As a leader in the industry, you can trust that we have set the highest standards for safety.

 What COVID-19 rules are in place for Isle of Palms?

-Masks are required by the city in all areas where social distancing is not possible.
+Masks are required by Hyatt, as well as the city of IOP, applicable in all areas where social distancing is not possible.
 Currently, public street parking outside the Resort gates is heavily restricted by the city of Isle of Palms, and groups of 3+ may not gather (unless staying in the same household).
 Complete information & latest city updates are available on the City of IOP website: https://www.iop.net/

 Which items have been removed from my accommodations for safety?
 (Available by request)